11 tribal women in Coimbatore turn entrepreneurs

 "While the place for business and electricity was provided free of cost by the foundation, 11 women arranged Rs 2,200 for initial investment," he added.

-Spiritual leader Sadhguru Jaggi Vasudev said, "Instead of employing the tribals who live near Isha Yoga Center, we thought of making them entrepreneurs.
-Then 11 ladies came up with Rs 200 each and with Rs 2,200, they started an enterprise around the Adiyogi with a few shops.
+Instead of employing the tribals who live near it the Centre came up with the idea of making them entrepreneurs.

+"Eleven women came up with Rs 200 each and with Rs 2,200, they started an enterprise around the Adiyogi with a few shops.
 In 20 months, they made Rs 43 lakh.
-They also bought a golf cart that costs Rs 5.7 lakh.
-They also contributed Rs 10,000 for Cauvery Calling."
+They also bought a golf cart that costs Rs 5.7 lakh."

 11 tribal women in Coimbatore turn entrepreneurs